 - Startups are positioned to overhaul finance

-It all paints a very bleak future for financial institutions if nothing is done to amend their current practices.
+It all paints a very bleak future for financial institutions if nothing is done to amend their current practices and build more consumer trust online.

 Thanks to highly developed tech the basic steps to building trust in your target audience isn’t as tough as many think.